ChrisWhealy/geonames_hana/README.md

 ### Startup Sequence

-When the server starts, an HTTP server is made available that will respond to simple RESTful queries.
+When the server starts, an HTTP server is made available that responds to simple RESTful queries.

 Every 24 hours (1440 minutes) the data in the HANA database needs to be refreshed.
 This is done from the `/admin` page.
 It is not possible to refresh the data more often then every 24 hours.